zimeon/iiif-ld-demo/iiif_ld/README.md

 **Minor change coming** -- There is an emerging best practice to use `id` and `type` in JSON-LD documents instead of `@id` and `@type` (via redefinition in the `@context`).
 This has already been done or agreed for other specifications (including [Web Annotation](https://www.w3.org/TR/annotation-model/#annotations)).
 The IIIF specifications currently use `@id` and `@type` but [will change](https://github.com/IIIF/iiif.io/issues/590), likely with version 3.0 of the Image and Presentation APIs.

-The key reason for aviodance of `@` symbols is that is make the resulting JSON easier to work with in many programming libraries.
+The key reason for avoidance of `@` symbols is that is make the resulting JSON easier to work with in many programming libraries.
 For example if the JSON-LD data is `{ "@id": "http://zimeon.com/me", "name": "Simeon" }` the one could write in JavaScript or Python  `data.name` to access the name, but would have to use `data['@id']` to access the identifier because the `@` is not allowed in object notation.
-This problem goes away if the `@` signs is dropped.
+This problem goes away if the `@` sign is dropped.

 ## Why RDF if developers don't know/use it?